marwankallal/bfC/README.md

 Usage
 =====
 To use the interpreter, execute `./bfi /path/to/file.bf`.
-It will print any output to `stdout`.
+Output is sent to `stdout`.

+To use the preprocessor, execute `./bfc /path/to/input.bf /path/to/output.bfc`.

+To run your preprocessed code, execute `./bf /path/to/file.bfc`.
+Output is sent to `stdout`.

 Notes/Warnings
 ==============